Chivas seeks to retain Alexis Vega; the player wants to go to Europe

 The footballer has not started talks with the leadership to renew his contract, which ends at the end of next year.

-The relationship between the directive that heads Ricardo Peláez Y Alexis vega it is good, they are in constant talks, but they still have not reached an agreement to extend the bond between both parties.
+The relationship between the directive that heads Ricardo Peláez Y Alexis vega It is good, they are in constant talks, but they still have not reached any agreement to extend the bond between both parties.

-If Chivas do not close the renewal of the player, he could close an agreement with any club as of July of next year and which is allowed by the FIFA regulations.
+If Chivas do not close the renewal of the player, he could close an agreement with any club from July next year and which is allowed by FIFA regulations.

 .